paulgrand/cloudfront-webp-converter/README.md

 Once we've generated the image the first time, we store it in S3 so that any subsequent requests can be served more quickly.

 # PREREQUISITES
-1. Docker (we build the bundle in Docker to ensure compatibility with Lambda).
+1. Docker (we build the bundle in Docker to ensure compatibility with Lambda - i.e. installing Sharp via npm on MacOS leads to lambda execution issues).
 2. Create a blank NodeJS Lambda@EDGE function in us-east-1

 # Getting started